ITensor/website/docs/book/index.md

     auto i = Index("index i",3);

-Upon creation, an Index gets "stamped" with a hidden id number that allows copies of the Index to recognize each other.

-Two indices match if they are copies of the same original index:
+Upon creation, an Index gets "stamped" with a permanent, hidden id number that allows copies of the Index to recognize each other.
+Typically you do not need to look at these id numbers; it is enough to know that indices match (compare equal) if they are copies of the same original index:

     auto j = i;  //make a copy of i
     Print(j==i); //prints: j==i = true

 (also they must have the same "prime level"; see next section).

-Neither the name nor size are used to compare indices, because it would be easy for two different indices to have the same name and size by accident.
+Neither the name nor size are used to compare indices, because two different indices could accidentally have the same name and size.

 To access the size of an Index, use its `.m()` method